 Be aware of the scoping rules for statement entities and construct entities

-6.21 Namespace Issues [BJL]
+6.21 Namespace issues [BJL]

 6.21.1 Applicability to language

 The vulnerability specified in 24772-1:2019 clause 6.22 does not apply to Fortran because the import of homographs into a unit results in compilation failure on an attempt to access one of the named items, i.e. the ambiguity is diagnosed.
 These ambiguities can be resolved by renaming one or both of the homographs on import.